jrosen48/utk-homepage/content/about.md

 ### Workshops and Outreach

+Anderson, D. J., and Rosenberg, J. M. (2019, April).
+Transparent and reproducible research with R. Workshop to be carried out at the Annual Meeting of the American Educational Research Association, New York, NY.

 Rosenberg, J. M. (2017, April).
 Introduction to R for Data Analysis.
 Presentation at the School of Criminal Justice, Michigan State University.

 Ranellucci, J., & Rosenberg, J. M. (2016, February).
 Motivating our students: A partnership between Michigan Virtual Schools and Michigan State University.
 Workshop at Michigan Virtual University, East Lansing, MI.